This post may contain affiliate links. Please see my disclosure policy for details.

 The pastry is traditionally filled with mutton and onions but they are served with all sorts of meat, vegetable, and cheese fillings too!

 Where to try Kibinai – Senoji Kibinine

 In the winter season, hardly any restaurants were open.
 Not the swanky Bona Lounge opposite the castle that Lonely Planet recommended or any cafés on the lakeside for that matter.

-But, luckily, I stumbled on a place which is famous for its hand made Kibinai pastries.
+But, luckily, I stumbled on a place that is famous for its handmade Kibinai pastries.
 As a bonus, it’s still run by a Karaite family in the area!